Group Selection as a Safeguard Against AI Substitution: Cultural group selection can rescue AI Complement

 The searching and learning mechanism remains the same as the main model within each group.
 There is no other structure within the groups.
 However, to operate group-level selection, we allow agents to adopt AI strategies both within and between groups.

-Because the groups have boundaries between each other, it is easier for agents to interact with other agents within their own groups (with probability $G_1$) than to interact with those from other groups (with probability $G_2$, $G_1 + G_2 = 1$, $G_1>>G_2$).
+Because the groups have boundaries between each other, it is easier for agents to interact with other agents within their own groups (with probability $G_1$) than to interact with those from any group (with probability $G_2$, $G_1 + G_2 = 1$, $G_1>>G_2$).
+We use the within-group interaction probability $G_1$to operationalize the group boundary.
+When $G_1 = 1$, groups are isolated from each other and only within group interaction is possible.
+When $G_1 = 0$, there is no group structure in the population and agents can interact with anyone.
 When Agent $i$ encounters another Agent $k$, regardless of within- or between-group interaction, they follow the same strategy learning probability $Pr(i \ copies \ k)$.

 In this way, AI strategies spread faster within the group and slower between the groups.
 The selection operates at both the group level and the individual level because an individual's learning outcome depends on whether the group can produce a good learning model for the next generation (agents in the next timestep) to learn from and whether the majority are using the appropriate AI strategy that allows for cumulative cultural evolution in the long run.